Take one Grade‐A culinary program, add the desire to learn, and enjoy the sweet smell of success

 Great chefs and cooks combine creativity, consistency, and skill to whip up magnificent meals.
 However, it takes an outstanding education and plenty of practice to rise above the rest in the culinary business.
 So if cooking is your calling, ACC has the recipe for your culinary career.
 We’ve got training kitchens to match any top restaurant or hotel, a faculty of expert chefs, two student‐run restaurants, and a commercial catering service.
 In addition to culinary skills, students also receive employer‐preferred training in sanitation, costs, and budgeting.
 Internship opportunities and job placement assistance are also available.

-Culinary and Hospitality Entrepreneurship Specialization Associates of Applied Science – (Estimated In-District Program Cost: $6,695.73) – Restricted Elective Breakdown
+- Culinary Arts Entrepreneur Associates of Applied Science (Estimated In-District Program Cost: $6,695.73)

 Want to Transfer to a University?

 Where can a degree in Culinary Arts take you?
 Career paths include: